 Many of the privileges available to an inmate of this facility are directly linked to the disciplinary program.
 Privileges such as telephone access, visitation, contact visitation, etc. may be temporarily suspended due to an inmate’s conduct within the facility.

 All new inmates receive a copy of the Inmate Handbook containing the rules and regulations of the facility.
 Families, friends, etc. that plan to visit someone in the facility are encouraged to discuss applicable rules with the inmate early on.

 All housing units in the facility are equipped with telephones.
-Telmate is the current inmate phone system provider.
-Telmate can be reached at 1-866-516-0115.
-There is a kiosk located in the lobby for family and friends to post money on inmate accounts for phone use.
+Century Link is the current inmate phone system provider.
+Century Link contact information is on the left side of this web page.
 Outgoing calls are typically made collect or through a pre-paid account.
 At no time are incoming calls accepted for inmates, nor are messages taken.
 All calls made from inmate telephones are subject to monitoring and recording.
 If you are receiving unwanted calls, please forward a written request that your number be blocked from our system.
 Attorney / client calls are not recorded.

 Inmates are only allowed to receive letters while incarcerated in this facility.
 At no time are packages, boxes, and etc. allowed.
 All mail received by inmates is opened and inspected.
 Letters addressed to inmates must contain the inmate’s full name, as well as the sender’s name and return address.
 Indigent inmates are provided three (3) letters per week.
 Hand delivered mail; notes, pictures, etc. are not accepted.
 All money sent to inmates must be in the form of a U S Postal money order or certified bank draft.
 Personal checks are not accepted.
 All legal mail (mail from the courts or attorneys) is opened by the inmate in the presence of an officer and visually scanned for contraband.